Nayan524/llm-bedtime-story-judge/README.md

 The test suite mocks the model boundary, so running the tests does not consume API credits or require network access.

-## Assignment requirements covered

-- Produces bedtime stories appropriate for children ages 5–10.
-- Uses an LLM Judge to evaluate and improve story quality.
-- Preserves the assignment-provided OpenAI model.
-- Documents prompt flow and interaction among the user, Storyteller, Judge, classifier, and deterministic coordinator.
-- Supports the suggested request categorization, tailored strategies, and user feedback workflow.